JamesJeberson/Rainfall-Prediction-Classification-model/README.md

     - Random Forest
     - K Nearest Neighbours
     - Logistic Regression
-4. To compare performace of various classification model techniqouachine
+4. To compare performace of various classification model technique

 # About the dataset